Types of bridges

 The towers act in compression and can have a variety of forms (A-frame, H-frame or columns).
 The deck girders sustain compression forces as well as bending forces.

-Economic spans range from 200m to over 850m, and as such cable-stayed bridges fill the gap between large arches / trusses and small suspension bridges.
+Economic spans range from 200m to more than 850m, and as such cable-stayed bridges fill the gap between large arches / trusses and small suspension bridges.
 The very large spans have only recently been feasible due to developments in dynamic analysis, and methods for damping oscillations.
-On a more modest scale, they are also suitable for footbridges > 40m span, to provide stiffness and support to an otherwise flexible light-weight structure.
+On a more modest scale, they are also suitable for footbridges of greater than 40m span, to provide stiffness and support to an otherwise flexible light-weight structure.

 In terms of aesthetics, the low profile decks, striking towers and raking cables are effective and dramatic.
 Such bridges are usually landmark structures.